olsheden/university/README.md

     1)Program Using STL Containers: This project involved writing a program that utilized various STL containers for efficient data manipulation.
     2)C Programming Tasks: This section includes tasks implemented in the C programming language, showcasing algorithms of different complexities.
     3)Client-Server Applications with Three-Tier Architecture: As part of the Java Technology coursework, I developed client-server applications following a three-tier architecture.
-The project was defended successfully.
     4)LISP Program for Solving Sudoku Puzzles: This project involved creating a program in LISP capable of solving Sudoku puzzles of any size.

   •4th Semester: